UntitledModGame/UntitledModGame.github.io/blog/2023-09-30_umg_idioms.md

 local obj = MyClass(1,2,3)
 -- prints:  init!
 1 2 3
 ```
-The reason this is better than `setmetatable` is because `objects.Class`
+The reason this is better than `setmetatable`, is because `objects.Class`
 will automatically register `MyClass` with `umg.register`.

-WARNING: When defining a class, make sure to define on BOTH client AND server!!!
+(WARNING: When defining a class, make sure to define on BOTH client AND server!!!
+Else, you'll run into big bad issues.)

 ------------------